 The federal government passed legislation (The American Rescue Plan) that increased the amount of Child Tax Credit and modified it to be an advance payment refundable tax credit.
-As of July 15th, most families are automatically receiving monthly payments of $250 or $300 per child without having to take any action.

 The American Rescue Plan increased the Child Tax Credit to $3,000 per child for children over the age of six and $3,600 for children under the age of six, and raised the age limit from 16 to 17.
 All working families will get the full credit if they make up to $150,000 for a couple or $112,500 for a family with a single parent (also called Head of Household).
 Find the most current information regarding the Advance Child Tax Credit at the IRS Coronavirus Tax Relief webpage.